saeedhosam/obsidian-mondee/airlines/TK.md

-# Information
+# BACKGROUND

-## Waiver for Qatar, UAE, Kuwait, Bahrain, Oman, and Damman Flights
+- Name: Turkish Airlines

+---
+## WAIVER FOR QATAR, UAE, KUWAIT, BAHRAIN, OMAN, AND DAMMAN FLIGHTS

 Due to the current situation affecting Qatar, United Arab Emirates, Kuwait, Bahrain, Oman & Dammam flights, we have established special waiver conditions for ticket changes.
 This applies to all Turkish Airlines passengers with reservations to/from these countries between June 23 - 30, 2025 (included) and for tickets issued on/before June 23, 2025, provided that their tickets are reissued until June 30, 2025 (included).